 What is a Social Media Influencer?

 A social media influencer can be anyone who has a following in a particular niche, which they actively engage with.
+Generally they’ll have more than 10,000 followers.
 Influencers have the power to affect purchase decisions of others because of his or her authority, position or relationship with his or her audience.

 Nowadays, it’s very common for brands to connect with influencers to help them in their digital marketing efforts.
-Usually, there is some kind of exchange or compensation in the form of anything of value such as money, free products or discounts.
+Usually, there’s an exchange or compensation in the form of anything of value such as money, free products or discounts.